Introduction

 Antioxidants and their role

-Antioxidants play a key role in protecting the skin from damage caused by free radicals.
+Antioxidants play a key role in protecting the skin against damage caused by free radicals.
 They can help reduce inflammation and promote healthy healing.
 Dietary supplements rich in antioxidants, such as vitamin C, are particularly beneficial.

 V. Conclusion and recommendations